 Any turbulence model used by usual RANS applications can also be used for manoeuvring tasks.
-The most popular models are the k- $\varepsilon$ and k-ω models (Launder and Spalding 1974, Wilcox 1993) and several variants with and without using wall functions, which allow a significant more coarse resolution of near wall regions.
-When looking for accurate prediction of complex flow phenomena however, e.g. detailed flow separation, more sophisticated turbulence models like Reynolds Stress Models (RSM) could be a better choice (Launder (1975)).
-However, such models are less validated and often less robust and more time consuming than the classical two-equations models mentioned above.
+The most popular models are the family of k- $\epsilon/k-\omega$ SST models (Launder and Spalding, 1974; Wilcox, 1993; Menter et al., 2003) and several variants primarily using wall functions, which allow a significant more coarse resolution of near wall regions.